Getting Started¶

 For more information on Docker mounts see: https://docs.docker.com/engine/storage/bind-mounts/.

-$ docker run --mount=type=bind,source=/abosolute/path/to/ModEM,target=/root/ModEM \
+$ docker run --mount=type=bind,source=/absolute/path/to/ModEM,target=/home/modem/ModEM \

---mount=type=bind,source=/home/users/uname/ModEM-Examples,target=/root/ModEM-Examples \
+--mount=type=bind,source=/absolute/path/to/ModEM-Examples,target=/home/modem/ModEM-Examples \

 -it modem